moutella/joycon2mouse/README.md

 1. Disconnecting and connecting in a short amount of time.
 Fix - Wait a little before reconnecting them
 2. Pairing through a button press - this never works, please use the Sync button as directed by the program

-Recently, GYRO/ACCEL data has been found, alongside some other stuff.
-However, I can't really do much with it.
+Recently, GYROACCEL data has been found.
+The current code WILL enable IMU and also decode/parse the data, but it won't do anything with it.
 Why?
-Simple answer: VGAMEPAD SUCKS!!!
-So if we want a better solution, we need to find a better ALTERNATIVE.
-That alternative may not even work with python AT ALL.
-So, until a decent alternative is found, this will stay.
+Simple answer: vgamepad doesn't support gyroaccel.
+Honestly, vgamepad seems very limiting.
+Having something else would be quite nice.. so if you have an idea, make sure to let me know.

-(i feel like sending it through UDP/Dolphin's AIS/DSU would be kinda cool but idk how to set that up. if anyone else does, feel free to make a fork outta that)
+(i feel like sending gyroaccel data through UDP/Dolphin's AIS/DSU would be kinda cool but idk how to set that up. if anyone else does, feel free to make a fork outta that)

-However, for anyone who's willing, ive included the decoders in solo_logic.py
+##
 ---

 ## DEPENDENCIES